BY WILLIAM L. MILLER, OD, MS. PHD, FAAO

-Dr. Miller is an associate professor and chair of the Clinical Sciences Department at the University of Houston College of Optometry.
-He is a consultant or advisor to Alcon and Vistakon and has received research funding from Alcon and CooperVision and lecture or authorship honoraria from Alcon and B+L. You can reach him at firstname.lastname@example.org.
+Dr. Miller is an associate dean for academic affairs and professor at the Rosenberg School of Optometry, University of the Incarnate Word.
+He is a consultant or advisor to Alcon and Oasis Medical and has received research funding from CooperVision, Contamac, and SynergEyes and lecture or authorship honoraria from Alcon.
+You can reach him at firstname.lastname@example.org.